What Does A Skull Symbolize?

 It is also a kind of acceptance of the fatality of reality in order to better tame it, no doubt.
 Every life ends with death, but rather than dreading this obligatory outcome, tattooing it in one's flesh allows one to prepare for death psychologically without fearing it any more. 🙏

-Depending on your desires, interests and beliefs, a short-lived skull and crossbones tattoo can be the perfect way to invite itself on your skin!
+Depending on your desires, interests and beliefs, a short-lived skull temporary tattoo can be the perfect way to invite itself on your skin!
 Ephemeral and easy to apply, they have the advantage that they can be replaced according to your moods.

 6) "Skull and Works of Art" Symbol

 Appeared in representation in the Middle Ages, the skull was used to signify the salvation of the soul.
 Thus tamed, it began to be integrated more and more frequently in artistic works as an indicator of the passage of time and post-mortem life.

 Numerous painters, such as Dali and Picasso, made it possible to democratise the use of the skull in pictorial art, and sculptors followed suit.

 Modern times, combined with evolving technologies, have made the skull a common two- or three-dimensional figuration.
 A perfect example: these superb decorative skull heads ! 😍